brienze1/crypto-robot-data-digest/README.md

 My name is Luis Brienze, and I'm a Software Engineer.

-I focus primarily on software development, but I'm also good at system architecture design, mentoring other developers, etc...
+I focus primarily on software development, but I'm also good at system architecture, mentoring other developers, etc...
 I've been in the IT industry for 4+ years, during this time I worked for companies like Itau, Dock, Imagine Learning and
 EPAM.